obinnadyke/MHCNN/README.md

   <img src="asset/mh_cnn.png" alt="" width="800"/>
 </div>

-The architecture is based on a standard segmentation backbone (ResNet-101 encoder), with additional classification and regression branches.
+The encoder architecture for feature extraction is based on a shared ResNet-101 backbone.

 ## Project Structure